Survivors of Colorado cinema massacre describe horrors for jury

 “Then I could see down the aisle I was in, and I wouldn’t have been able to get out anyway because there were bodies in it,” Gravelly said.
 She had to step over her friend’s corpse to leave.

-In their opening statement, Holmes’ public defenders said he was suffering from schizophrenia, that he had long heard voices in his head commanding him to kill and that he was not in control of his actions “or what he perceived to be reality.”
+In their opening statement, Holmes’ public defenders said he was suffering from schizophrenia.
+He had long heard voices in his head commanding him to kill, and he was not in control of his actions “or what he perceived to be reality.”

 The trial is expected to last four or five months.
 Prosecutors have said they will seek the death penalty if Holmes is convicted.